S3Blevins/TeXstudio_plugins/README.md

-# TeXstudio_plugins
+# TeXstudio Macros
-Some Java Script based plugins for TeXstudio.
+Some Java Script based macros for TeXstudio.

 ### OrdToSuper
 Takes all ordinal numbers in standard form and converts them to superscript form.